neda-jamshidi/FrameNet-Cultures/README.md

-# CultureFrame
+# FrameNet-Cultures
-CultureFrame: An 18-frame benchmark for evaluating cultural alignment of LLMs grounded in ethnographic evidence.
+FrameNet-Cultures: An 18-frame benchmark for evaluating cultural alignment of LLMs grounded in ethnographic evidence.